ArabianCIF/engine/README.md

 # engine

-a app optimized for PC.
+This app is optimized for PC.I don't recommend for use with smartphones.

 ## Getting Started